Kingston Carers Network

 Kingston Carers' Network (KCN) provide information and advice and a wide range of support to carers and young carers and are affiliated to the Carers Trust.
 The football club and "Carers Centre" are working together to raise awareness of the needs of carers and young carers in and around the Royal Borough of Kingston-upon-Thames.

-KCN are supporting more than 3,000 adult carers and over 700 young carers in Kingston through a wide range of services.
-Last year they enabled 657 Young Carers to have 3,384 sessions where they had time out from caring.
-These were provided through several hundred activities which included our Young Carers Days.
+KCN are supporting around 3,600 adult carers and 800 young carers in Kingston through a wide range of services.
+Each year they enable hundreds of Young Carers to have time out from caring.
+This support is provided through several hundred activities which included our Young Carers Days and Football Fun sessions in school holidays.

 To help improve carer awareness in the community, Kingstonian FC now offer: